I/O: Reading and Writing File Formats¶

 frame = mp.io.read_xyz("coords.xyz")

-# Populate an existing frame (useful for merging metadata)
+# Populate an existing frame while preserving typed metadata

 frame = mp.io.read_pdb("molecule.pdb", frame=existing)